-- 1.1 At Albany Nanotech Complex (ANC) and Kiernan Plaza (collectively "Site"), security, safety, health, and environmental awareness are fundamental components of every activity and must never be compromised.
+At the Albany NanoTech Complex (ANC) ("Site"), security, safety, health, and environmental awareness are fundamental components of every activity and must never be compromised.
 This Contractor Safety Guide ("Guide") sets forth practices and procedures that apply to work performed on the Site by contractors, contractor employees, vendors, and subcontractors.
 The Guide is not intended to be all inclusive.
 This Guide should be considered as the minimum requirements supplementing the contractor's safety requirements.
 It is the responsibility of each contracting firm to ensure that its employees comply with this Guide.
-The Guide shall be made available to all contractors, contractor employees, vendors, and subcontractors. - 1.2 As part of the Site's commitment to protect the environment, the health and safety of its students, faculty, staff, and other members of the campus community, there is a requirement that all work performed at or for NY CREATES by contractor firms, their employees, and subcontractors must comply with all "Applicable Requirements."
-This includes: - Applicable federal, state, or local laws, regulations, ordinances, or codes - NY CREATES requirements identified in this Guide - Their own company's safety, health, and environmental requirements - 1.3 Where there is a conflict between applicable requirements, the most stringent requirements apply.
+The Guide shall be made available to all contractors, contractor employees, vendors, and subcontractors.

+As part of the Site's commitment to protect the environment, the health and safety of its students, faculty, staff, and other members of the Site, there is a requirement that all work performed at or for NY CREATES by contractor firms, their employees, and subcontractors must comply with all "Applicable Requirements."
+This includes:

+- Applicable federal, state, or local laws, regulations, ordinances, or codes - NY CREATES requirements identified in this Guide - Their own company's safety, health, and environmental requirements

+Where there is a conflict between applicable requirements, the most stringent requirements apply.
 It is the contractor's responsibility to ensure that these requirements are met.
-Contractor employees with questions concerning safety and health requirements should speak with their management who may discuss them with the NY CREATES Facilities Project Manager (PM), as necessary. - 1.4 Contractors are responsible for monitoring the implementation of their safety and environmental processes.
+Contractor employees with questions concerning safety and health requirements should speak with their management who may discuss them with the NY CREATES Facilities Project Manager (PM), as necessary.

+Contractors are responsible for monitoring the implementation of their safety and environmental processes.
 NY CREATES reserves the right to evaluate contractor work for compliance with safety, health, and other contract requirements.
-If NY CREATES observes conditions that could impact the facility or employee well-being, they will be brought to the attention of the contracting firm for corrective action.
+If NY CREATES observes conditions that could impact the facility or employee wellbeing, they will be brought to the attention of the contracting firm for corrective action.
 Depending on the severity of the hazard, it may be necessary for the shutdown of a job.

-- 1.5 Failure to comply with federal, state, and local legal requirements, the terms and conditions of the contract, or the provisions listed in this Guide may result in the removal of a particular Contractor employee, employees, or contracting firm from the project and/or in the disqualification from future work. - 1.6 Questions regarding the safety, health, or environmental aspects of work on the Site should be directed to the contractor's management.
+Failure to comply with federal, state, and local legal requirements, the terms and conditions of the contract, or the provisions listed in this Guide may result in the removal of a particular Contractor employee, employees, or contracting firm from the project and/or in the disqualification from future work.

+Questions regarding the safety, health, or environmental aspects of work on the Site should be directed to the contractor's management.
 If the contractor's management needs clarification with respect to NY CREATES' safety and environmental guidelines and rules, they should discuss them with the PM.
-The PM may address guideline clarifications with the NY CREATES Environmental, Health and Safety Department (EHS). - 1.7 The requirements outlined in this Guide are in no way intended to supersede the terms, conditions, and attachments to any Agreement or Purchase Order between the Contractor and NY CREATES.
+The PM may address guideline clarifications with the NY CREATES Environmental, Health, and Safety Department (EHS).